cyberark/epv-api-scripts/Safe Management/README.md

 - Adding and updating members can be done via a .csv file.
 See sample files for examples.
 Supported .csv files can be comma delimited (default) or tab delimited.
 - Supported version: PVWA v12.1 and above.
 - Four modes for **managing the Safes**: [*List*](#list-command), [*Add*](#add-command), [*Update*](#update-command), [*Delete*](#delete-command).
+  - On Add operations if only a safename is provided the safe will not be created unless "CreateSafeWithNameOnly" is also passed.
 - Three modes for **managing Safes Members**: [*Members*](#members-command), [*UpdateMembers*](#update-members-command), [*DeleteMembers*](#delete-members-command)

 ## Authentication